 As the growing bitcoin economy attracts increasing attention from regulators, it's probably fitting that one of the latest businesses to begin accepting the digital currency is a law firm.

-Law 4 Small Business, or L4SB — whose slogan is, “A little law now can save a lot later” — is an “internet-savvy, high-tech law firm and law practice,” said attorney Laurence S. Donahue, who founded the Albuquerque, New Mexico-based firm.
-Because of that, he said, “accepting and honoring bitcoin adds credibility to that claim.”
+, or L4SB -- whose slogan is, "A little law now can save a lot later" -- is an "internet-savvy, high-tech law firm and law practice," said attorney Laurence S. Donahue, who founded the Albuquerque, New Mexico-based firm.
+Because of that, he said, "accepting and honoring bitcoin adds credibility to that claim."

 Bitcoin," Donahue said, is "not for the faint of heart, as its value fluctuates greatly and there is quite a bit of disinformation on its susceptibility to hacker attacks and manipulation."
 However, his firm believes the currency "represents the future of commerce."